-The General Improvement Bonds, 2019 Series A (the "2019 Series A Bonds" or the "Bonds") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
-All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Bonds.
-See "THE BONDS - Tax Levy Limitation Law" herein.
+The General Improvement Bonds, 2019 Series B (the "2019 Series B Bonds" or the "Bonds"), the Tax Anticipation Notes, 2019 Series A (the "2019 Series A Tax Anticipation Notes"), the Tax Anticipation Notes, 2019 Series B (the "2019 Series B Tax Anticipation Notes" and together with the 2019 Series A Tax Anticipation Notes, the "2019 Tax Anticipation Notes") and the Revenue Anticipation Notes, 2020 Series A (the "2020 Series A Revenue Anticipation Notes" and together with the 2019 Tax Anticipation Notes, the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+The Bonds and the Notes are collectively referred to herein as the "Obligations."
+All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Obligations.
+See "THE OBLIGATIONS - Tax Levy Limitation Law" herein.

-Interest on the Bonds is payable on April 1 and October 1 of each year commencing October 1, 2019 and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Bonds are payable from amounts provided by the County.
-See "THE BONDS" herein.
+Interest on the Bonds is payable on April 1 and October 1 of each year commencing April 1, 2020.
+Interest on the Notes is payable at maturity.
+Interest on the Obligations will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The Obligations are payable from amounts provided by the County.
+See "THE OBLIGATIONS" herein.

-The scheduled payment of principal of and interest on the Bonds when due will be guaranteed under an insurance policy to be issued concurrently with the delivery of the Bonds by ASSURED GUARANTY MUNICIPAL CORP.
+The scheduled payment of principal of and interest on the Bonds maturing on April 1, 2031 through and including April 1, 2049 (the "Insured Bonds") when due will be guaranteed under an insurance policy to be issued concurrently with the delivery of the Insured Bonds by ASSURED GUARANTY MUNICIPAL CORP.

-The Bonds will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
+The Obligations will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Obligations.
 Purchases will be made in book-entry-only form in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers will not receive physical certificates representing their ownership interest in the Bonds.
-Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Bonds.
+Purchasers will not receive physical certificates representing their ownership interest in the Obligations.
+Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Obligations.
 The Bonds are subject to redemption prior to maturity and purchase in lieu of redemption as set forth herein.
+The Notes are not subject to redemption prior to maturity.

-The Bonds are offered when, as and if issued and received by the purchaser thereof in accordance with the Notice of Sale dated April 24, 2019.
-The issuance of the Bonds is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
-It is anticipated that the Bonds will be available for delivery on or about May 8, 2019, through the facilities of DTC in Jersey City, New Jersey.
+The Bonds are offered when, as and if issued and received by the purchaser thereof in accordance with the Notice of Sale dated November 22, 2019.
+The Notes are offered when, as and if issued and received by the purchaser thereof in accordance with the Notice of Sale dated November 22, 2019.
+The issuance of the Obligations is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
+It is anticipated that the Bonds will be available for delivery on or about December 5, 2019, the 2019 Tax Anticipation Notes will be available for delivery on or about December 12, 2019, and the 2020 Series A Revenue Anticipation Notes will be available for delivery on or about January 6, 2020, through the facilities of DTC in Jersey City, New Jersey.